Atish-Jain/FInd-and-Replace-word-from-text-using-Data-Structures-/README.md

 * Enter the word that has to be replaced then enter new word.
 * Program will search the old word in Linked List and replaces it with new word.
 * It will simultaneously update the BST also.
-* Finally the new twxt was rewritten the file.
+* Finally the new text was rewritten the file.